-Two of the assumptions the financial analysis a two level car park has been based on 100% occupancy 12 months of the year, and a monthly rental of \$55 is at the top end of the range for commuter parking on the periphery of the eastern part of the central city.
+Two of the assumptions on which the financial analysis of a two level car park have been based are a 100% occupancy 12 months of the year, and a monthly rental of \$55 which is at the top end of the range for commuter parking on the periphery of the eastern part of the central city.
 The occupancy assumption is in reality highly unlikely to occur unless the site is developed, and therefore the already less than attractive estimates of return on investment will be lower still.
 Consequently as a stand alone investment a car park in this location is not considered to be a commercially viable development as things stand at present."